 Carrie Menkel-Meadow & Bryant Garth, Process, People, Power and Policy: Empirical Studies of Civil Procedure and Courts, in OXFORD HANDBOOK OF EMPIRICAL LEGAL RESEARCH (Peter Cane and Herbert Kritzer, eds., forthcoming).

 Scholarly Commons Citation

 Menkel-Meadow, Carrie and Garth, Bryant, "Process, People, Power and Policy: Empirical Studies of Civil Procedure and Courts" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 181.
+181.